 So here are my top tips or ‘hacks’ for a clean ‘enough’ home:

-- Get yourself a cordless vacuum cleaner – now I am not saying this should be your only one, but this bit of kit has transformed the way I clean and made life much easier, it is fast, easy and hassle free and so good for those quick clean ups you need to do several times a day with children around.
+- Get yourself a cordless vacuum cleaner – now I am not saying this should be your only one, (though there are some Dyson cordless models that claim to be the only vac you need) but this bit of kit has transformed the way I clean and made life much easier, it is fast, easy and hassle free and so good for those quick clean ups you need to do several times a day with children around.

 - Use a baby carrier – there isn’t much you can’t do with a baby or toddler strapped to your chest or even your back, cleaning like this means they are out of the way, having close contact with you still, and it’s a great workout as well, because it’s like doing the cleaning with a weight pack on!